qunitmetro/QUnitMetro/src/README.txt

 v0.2.0 - 6/10/2012

-Thank you for choosing to install QUnit-Metro.
+Thank you for choosing to install QUnitMetro.
 This initial release should get you started with writing simple unit tests for your WinJS Metro applications.

 To get started, in your App Bar control in default.htm add the following button:
         <button data-win-control="WinJS.UI.AppBarCommand" data-win-options="{id:'runTestsAppBarCmd', label:'Run Tests', icon:'repair', section: 'global', onclick: QUnitMetro.runTests}"></button>